ykatsu111/mesh_N03/README.md

   This algorithm will be used when a grid point is not located in the administrative region.
   You should use this option if the mask data filled with 1 is assigned.

+  ### --prio-ordcity

+  An ordinance-designated city name is used if the administrative range is a part of the ordinance-designated city.
+  This option works only with '-l N03_004'

 # GeoJSON data

 The GeoJSON data can be downloaded at http://nlftp.mlit.go.jp/ksj/gml/datalist/KsjTmplt-N03-v2_2.html.